 - Reduced payments for a period of time, then make up arrears

-Getting a Mortgage Deferral
+Getting a Mortgage Deferral in Canada

 In my last blog post “Mortgage payments during the COVID-19 Crisis”, I spoke in depth about mortgage deferrals.
 I thought it would be important to mention it briefly here as well.

 Last month, six of Canada’s largest banks announced that they’d be allowing mortgage payment deferrals due to COVID-19.
 The Bank of Montreal, CIBC, National Bank of Canada, RBC Royal Bank, Scotiabank TD Bank and most other lenders have all agreed to allow mortgage payment deferrals for up to six months.